cision/rover-ui/src/stories/OUTLINE.md

 # Documentation outline
 This outline only covers the content that should go in storybook documentation.

 ## Intro
+TK-UI is a collection UI components that define TrendKite's design language.
+These components should help you build applications in React that look and feel right.

 ----

 ### Installation
 Installing TK-UI V2 as a consumer of the component library

 ----

 ### Usage
 Consumer of the component library and using it in a React app, including instructions for webpack required config

 #### Use css modules or some other strategy to minimize namespace conflicts and cascading CSS side-effects.